VinayBhalerao/sa-training/rhsso-3scale-int/README.md

 * Installing APIcast (docker) using RHSSO_ENDPOINT environment variable
 * Creating a new service in 3scale
 * Creating a new Application in 3scale
-* Creating a new client in Keycloak and copy client creds from 3scale
+* Creating a new client in RHSSO and copy client creds from 3scale
 * Flow testing

 ## Installing RHSSO

 Refer Kavitha's [instructions](https://github.com/kasriniv/openshiftv3-ops-workshop/blob/master/3scale/RHSSOInstall.md) on how to install RHSSO

-## Installing keycloak (Optional - if rhsso doesn't work)
+## Installing RHSSO (Optional - if rhsso doesn't work)

-In this example, keylcoak will be exposed on 3000 `docker run -d -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin -p 3000:8080  jboss/keycloak`
+In this example, keylcoak will be exposed on 3000 `docker run -d -e RHSSO_USER=admin -e RHSSO_PASSWORD=admin -p 3000:8080  jboss/keycloak`

 ## Installing APIcast